CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/src/backend/script/README.md

 Run it 3 times for 3 NFTs.

 > 📘 **Note** ℹ️: If you want them to have differnet
 > prompts change the `VALID_PROMPT` value in [Utils.sol](../contract/Utils.sol).
 Make them short though we don't have length checkers yet.
-Like 3 words as much in each field.
+Like 3 words at most in each field.

 ```bash
 forge script script/eth-MintNft.s.sol --rpc-url $S_RPC_URL_SEPOLIA --private-key $S_SK_DEPLOYER --broadcast